Isaac Eicher’s

 How about escaping the cold this February to study mandolin in the mountains of Mexico?

-Do you like eating fresh locally-grown fruits and vegetables, as well as tacos with carnitas?
+Do you like eating fresh locally-grown fruits and vegetables, as well as authentic Mexican cuisine?
 What about sitting around a chimenea sipping locally-made mezcal, gazing at the stars and jamming tunes on your mandolin?
 If you answered yes to these questions, read on.

-In February 2024 I will be leading the Mexico Mandolin Retreat in Michoacán, Mexico.
-It will be held at one of the most beautiful places I have come across in my travels, a lakeside vacation lodge called La Gloria de Los Ángeles in the mountains outside of the town of Pátzcuaro.
-For this first destination mandolin retreat of its kind in Latin America, I am inviting 15 students to join me for an immersive musical and cultural experience that combines the joy of music, language, nature and food in what will be a truly unforgettable experience.
+On February 19th to 23rd, 2025 we will be holding the second annual Mexico Mandolin Retreat at one of the most beautiful places I have come across in my travels, a lakeside vacation lodge called La Gloria de Los Ángeles in the mountains outside of the town of Pátzcuaro.
+There is space for 20 mandolin students who want an immersive musical and cultural experience that combines the joy of music, language, nature and food in what will be a truly unforgettable experience.

 La Gloria de Los Ángeles

 A more perfect setting for a music retreat in Mexico would be hard to come by.
 I first went to this lodge, La Gloria de Los Ángeles, in 2017 while interpreting Spanish for the Hummingbird Music Festival and quickly became friends with the owners, Hugo and Susy.
-I have now been 5 times and if you can’t tell from the photos, this place is magical.
-The lodging and service that Hugo and Susy provide is top notch, not to mention being surrounded by nature with gorgeous views of Lake Pátzcuaro.
+If you can’t tell from the photos, this place is magical.
+The lodging and service that Hugo and Susy provide are top notch, not to mention being surrounded by nature with gorgeous views of Lake Pátzcuaro.

 Mandolin Workshops

-The mandolin workshops I will teach will cover a variety of styles that I love most such as jazz and latin music.
+The mandolin workshops will cover a variety of styles such as jazz, latin, bluegrass, and classical, and will focus on technique and repertoire.
 We will divide the group into two smaller groups that will rotate between instructors for several workshops each day.
 The beauty of this type of event is that you can ask questions at any time even when we’re jamming around the chiminea.

 Spanish Classes

-In addition to studying mandolin, we will also be offering Spanish classes.
-Regardless of your level or familiarity with the language, you will have fun learning some basic words and phrases that might come in handy.
+In addition to studying mandolin, we will also have a daily Spanish class.
+Regardless of your level or familiarity with the language, you will have fun learning some basic words and phrases that will come in handy.

 Sight-seeing